calmh/mole/CONFIGURATION.md

   - `keepalive` - SSH keep alive interval (seconds).
 If the server is unresponsive for longer than this time, the connection will be terminated.
     Default is 180, minimum 15.
+  - `socks` - Address and port of a SOCKS proxy to connect to this host via.
+Cannot be used together with `via` (although another host can of course connect via this one).

 Of these, `addr` and `user` are mandatory. `port` is optional and defaults to `22`.
 Either `password` or `key` must be specified so the login can be